[3 MIN READ]

 Treatment options range from pain management to surgery.

 The Rib Fracture Clinic at Swedish specializes in treatment of all types of these fractures.

-Rib fractures are the most common chest injury accounting for 10 to 15 percent of all traumatic injuries in the U.S. Nearly 300,000 people are seen each year for rib fractures and 7 percent of this population will require hospitalization for medical, pain, and/ or surgical management.
+Rib fractures are the most common chest injury, accounting for 10 to 15 percent of all traumatic injuries in the U.S. Nearly 300,000 people are seen each year for rib fractures, and 7 percent of this population will require hospitalization for medical, pain and/ or surgical management.

-Rib fractures are most often uncomplicated which means that the fractured rib(s) are broken in one place.
-These uncomplicated fractures are usually not displaced allowing for realignment during the healing process and little movement with breathing and moving.
+Rib fractures are most often uncomplicated, which means that the fractured rib or ribs are broken in one place.
+These uncomplicated fractures are usually not displaced, allowing for realignment during the healing process and minimal movement when breathing and moving.
 These fractures can usually be managed conservatively with simple pain control and time.

-However, at times, the fractures are considered complicated either because multiple breaks are present on each fractured rib causing the broken segments to be unstable, or when the broken ends are severely displaced.
+However, at times, the fractures are considered complicated either because multiple breaks are present on each fractured rib, causing the broken segments to be unstable, or the broken ends are severely displaced.
 These complicated fractured ribs are often more unstable during activity and breathing and will likely take longer to heal; some may never heal normally.

 3D reconstruction of fractured ribs before surgery

-Historically, good pain control and at times the use of a stabilizing elastic binder (to wrap around the chest) have been the only treatment options for most rib fractures.
+Historically, good pain control and the use of a stabilizing elastic binder (to wrap around the chest) have been the only treatment options for most rib fractures.
 These treatment options continue to be utilized and are effective for many patients with uncomplicated rib fractures.

 Images from after rib plating surgery